ccoutant/dwarf-locations/005-locations-on-stack.md

 > bank with a size of an address in the default address space and with an
 > offset of 0.
 If the contents of the storage bank are dereferenced, the
 > result is the location `L` offset by `B` bytes.

-### Section 3.10 Undefined Locations [adapted from 2.6.1.1.1]

-Insert the following (adapted from Section 2.6.1.1.1):

-> An undefined location represents a piece or all of an object that is
-> present in the source but not in the object code (perhaps due to
-> optimization).

-> 1. `DW_OP_undefined`
-> The `DW_OP_undefined` operation pushes an undefined
-> location onto the stack.

-> 2. A DWARF expression containing no operations or
-> that leaves no elements on the stack also produces an undefined
-> location.

 ### Section 3.11 Composite Locations [adapted from 2.6.1.2]